-Despite common rules, mutual interests, and similar challenges, a pan-European discussion of private international law issues among the ‘junior faculty’ is still missing.
-To fill this gap and to encourage the scientific discourse within the ‘junior faculty’, the Young EU Private International Law Research Network aims at providing a forum for young scholars where they have the possibility to meet and to exchange ideas on EU PIL irrespective of the constraints of academic hierarchy.
+Despite common rules, mutual interests, and similar challenges, a pan-European discussion of private international law issues among ‘junior faculty’ has long been missing.
+To fill this gap and to encourage the academic discourse within the ‘junior faculty’, the EAPIL Young Research Network aims at providing a forum for young scholars where they have the possibility to meet and to exchange ideas on PIL irrespective of the constraints of academic hierarchy.

 This purpose, of course, does not exclude the possibility of common projects between senior and junior faculty; on the contrary, this would be highly desirable.
-Nevertheless, the Network intends to provide a forum and opportunities for young scholars to get together, discuss ideas and develop independent projects in order to encourage pan-European research synergies already at an early research level.
+Nevertheless, the Research Network intends to provide a forum for young scholars to get together, discuss ideas and develop independent projects in order to encourage pan-European research synergies already at an early career stage.

-The Young EU Private International Law Research Network was established in April 2019 in Würzburg and integrated into the European Association of Private International Law as an Activity of the EAPIL in 2020.
+The Research Network was established in April 2019 in Würzburg and integrated into the European Association of Private International Law as an Activity of the EAPIL in 2020.

-The first project of the Network dealt with the implementation of the ECJ/ECtHR case law related to the “recognition of status” in 16 EU Member States.
-It resulted in a conference and a workshop at the University of Würzburg in April 2019, and also lead to the establishment of the Network.
-Participants represented more than 20 jurisdictions and enthusiastically embraced the opportunity of such an enhanced exchange at the junior faculty level.
+The first project of the Research Network was organised by Susanne Gössl (Germany) and Martina Melcher (Austria).
+It focused on the implementation of the ECJ/ECtHR case law related to the “recognition of status” in 16 EU Member States.
+It resulted in a conference and a workshop at the University of Würzburg in April 2019 (a conference report was published in IPRax 2019, 576), and also led to the formal establishment of the Research Network.
+Participants represented more than 20 jurisdictions and enthusiastically embraced the opportunity for such an enhanced exchange at the junior faculty level.

 Membership and Participation

-We cordially invite junior scholars of universities or research institutions and young practitioners who are interested in the activity of the Network to join us.
-Any member of the Network will receive information on current and future projects, may participate at a particular project or even organise a project.
-To become a member, please contact us via e-mail (email@example.com).
+We cordially invite junior scholars of universities or research institutions and young practitioners who are interested in the activities of the Research Network to join us.
+Any member of the Research Network will receive information on current and future projects, may participate at a particular project or even organise their own project.
+To become a member, please contact us via e-mail at email@example.com.